 The Hungarian government first announced its intention to perform a new “national consultation” during a Fidesz-KDNP party congress in Visegrád in February.
 In Prime Minister Viktor Orbán’s address to the congress, he mentioned “five threats” that Hungary would face in the coming year, mainly originating from Brussels.
 The Prime Minister promised to defend the interests of the Hungarian people, and announced the government would seek to determine people’s will via the national consultation, a state-produced questionnaire mailed to every household in Hungary.
-A week later in his annual state of the nation address, Orbán repeated his call for a consultation on “the five threats,” which are:
+A week later in his annual state of the nation address, Orbán repeated his solutions to “the five threats,” including:

 - Defending the government’s decision to keep asylum-seekers, including unaccompanied minors, detained in transit zones,